Ayshashafeek/_Kakkathollayiram_/README.md

 To contribute back to the original repository, create a Pull Request from your fork to this repo.

 🌐 Deployment
-This project is deployed on Vercel: Public URL
+This project is deployed on Vercel: https://kakkathollayiram-y197.vercel.app/

 Anyone can access this URL without logging in.